 12 × 6 = ?
 (10 × 6) + (2 × 6) = ?
 60 + 12 = 72

-4 fun multiplication chart games for the classroom
+4 Fun multiplication chart & times tables games for classroom learning

 Students have to remember a lot of numbers when looking at a multiplication chart.
-Math puzzles and games can make this learning process fun and engaging, which helps ingrain the information in students’ minds.
+Math puzzles and math games can make developing these essential math skills fun and engaging, which helps ingrain the information in students’ minds.

 Take your students on a virtual adventure, where they can learn important math concepts without realizing they’re practicing math concepts.